Independent Experiments

 Go to a Play

-Most larger cities have small theatre companies that put up local productions.
-The performers work for next to nothing.
-They very much appreciate applause from the audience.
+Most cities have small theatre companies that put up local productions.
+The performers work for next to nothing and they very much appreciate the audience.
 Go to the first show and offer to put up flyers for productions you like.
 If you like it, write a review and pass it around.
 If you have a knack for promotion or fund-raising, they will love you.
+You can join them.

 Write a Letter

-Using paper and pen, pencil, quill, crayons, or other early word-processing resources, compose a letter, stick it in an envelope, stamp it, and put in the mailbox.
+Using paper and pen, pencil, quill, crayons, or other early word-processing resources, compose a letter, stick it in an envelope, lick it, stamp it, and put in the mailbox.

 Introduce yourself to a Neighbor